Open menu

 Magento hostings (Sonassi, Nexcess, and others) offer Elasticsearch as one of the services.
 Store owners who run their websites on AWS can use its version of Elasticsearch.

-Due to amendments in the Elasticsearch licensing, AWS has recently introduced the OpenSearch project, a fork of open source Elasticsearch.
+Due to amendments in the Elasticsearch licensing, AWS has recently introduced the OpenSearch project, a fork of open-source Elasticsearch.
 Currently, AWS is supporting versions of the original Elasticsearch as well.
-Anyway, we think the changes won’t affect Magento stores.
+Anyway, we think the changes won't affect Magento websites.

 e) Incorrect instance type